Skip to main content

 Ancient wooden doorway standing open with morning sunlight flooding a dark stone corridor, an invitation to expect God's presence and revival

 This is the revival we're leaning toward.
 The one that begins on the floor, with lives fully open to God's Presence.
 The kind of movement that doesn't need to be hyped, because it's already holy.
+It starts with one person who says yes.

 Will you turn toward the door?